 NLP is a methodology of using language and imagery to access deeper layers of our Mind and create profound desirable changes in our Unconscious.
 Both NLP and hypnotherapy work on or Unconscious (or subconscious) Mind, however, NLP does not require deep trance.
-Majority of our “baggage," aka - unresolved negative emotions and limiting beliefs, is stored outside of our conscious awareness.
-NLP provides us with a key to easily access the deeper layers of our psyche to let go of the old unresolved negative emotions and substitute limiting beliefs to empowering ones.
+The majority of our “baggage," aka - unresolved negative emotions and limiting beliefs, is stored outside of our conscious awareness.
+NLP provides us with a key to easily access the deeper layers of our psyche to let go of the old unresolved negative emotions and substitute limiting beliefs for empowering ones.
 The inner changes produced in this work are reflected in the dramatic changes in our life experiences.
 Putting it simply - we get our results.

 Who are the clients of West Hollywood Couples Clinic?

-West Hollywood Couples Therapy Clinic was initially founded to serve gay men, same-sex couples and LGBT community.
+West Hollywood Couples Therapy Clinic was initially founded to serve gay men, same-sex couples, and the LGBT community.
 However, over the years our clientele has expanded to include straight couples, poly-relationships, as well as ethnically and racially diverse couples.
 We welcome all clients who are eager to benefit from our powerful process and ready to experience profound changes in their lives.
 We welcome individuals and couples of all configurations, sexual orientations, genders, ethnicities, races, and preferences.

 How does therapy work?